uttarayan21/login-background/README.md

-ss# login-background
+# login-background
-# Change the login background in gnome-shell
-# just run the script and follow the instructions
+ Change the login background in gnome-shell just run the script and follow the instructions
-# A demo login-background.png file is already given
+ A demo login-background.png file is already given

 On Ubuntu 17.10 the Vanilla GNOME login screen was changed to a modified Ubuntu Version which doesn't work with this !